VoiceMoat for Agencies

 Keep the craft.
 Scale the book.

-Per-client voice models, objective match scores, higher-margin retainers.
+Per-client models, objective match scores, higher-margin retainers.
 Pro plan for agency teams up to 10 clients.